PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Implementation details

-\paragraph{Network.} The encoder in \name consists of a two-layer convolutional neural network (CNN), followed by a two-layer U-Net~\cite{ronneberger2015u} serving as the main prediction module.
-The decoder is implemented as a separate two-layer CNN.
+\textbf{Outputs.} A decoder maps the $64-D$ features to the target displacement vector, $u=\mathtt{Dec}(\mathcal{Z})\in \mathbb{R}^{64}$.
 All convolutional layers employ ReLU activation functions to introduce nonlinearity, leveraging the Minkowski Engine~\cite{choy20194d} for efficient sparse convolution operations.

-\paragraph{Multi-Level Feature Transfer.} To enable efficient information transfer across hierarchical resolutions, \name utilizes trilinear interpolation operators.
-The prolongation ($I_{l+1}^l$) and restriction ($R_l^{l+1}$) matrices are defined following established practices in multigrid and hierarchical learning~\cite{dick2011real,zhang2023}.
-These operators propagate latent features between different grid levels and are also used to construct stiffness matrices $K^{l+1}$ and load vectors $f^{l+1}$ during the multi-level energy loss computation.

-\paragraph{Training settings.} Training is conducted in a physics-based, self-supervised manner based on the principle of minimum potential energy, eliminating the need for ground-truth displacement supervision.
-The learning rate is initialized at $3 \times 10^{-4}$ and scheduled using CosineAnnealingLR with a warm-up phase of 100 steps.
-Each model is trained for 150 epochs.
-For a resolution of $n = 64$, we use a batch size of 16 during training and 8 during evaluation.

-The energy-based loss includes a penalty term on the global mean displacement to enforce boundary constraints (see \cref{eq:MPE}).
-The weight coefficient $\lambda$ is adaptively scaled relative to the learning rate as $\lambda = 10^{-2} \times \text{lr}$, ensuring balanced optimization throughout training.

-Training is accelerated on eight NVIDIA A100 GPUs, while testing is performed on four NVIDIA A40 GPUs.